oeholmen/UVIScript/README.md

 ### Misc
 Just ignore.
 Old stuff.
 ### Modular
 The modular event processors are similar to the generators in that they do not require input.
-Instead they work by sending triggers that other scripts can use as input.
+But where the generators create both rythm and tone in one script, the modular processors have separated rythm and note generation in separate scripts.
+This means that modular triggers and inputs can be combined in any way you want.
 ### Modulators
 This folder contains scripts that can be used with the "Script event modulation" source in UVI Falcon.
 ### Resources